History of our School

 By 1900 the condition of the school building had deteriorated and it was recommended that a new school be built.
 The new building was completed in 1902 and is still in use today.
 The school population increased in recent years leading to the appointment of a third mainstream teacher in 2001 and the addition of a prefabricated building.
 A third classroom was built in 2011, with further work on the school in 2012.

-In 2019 further development is ongoing, with the construction of a new classroom, a learning support room, a disabled toilet and a new reception area.
-All work will be completed by August 2019.
+In Spring 2019 the school was developed further with the construction of a new classroom, a learning support room, a disabled toilet and a new reception area.
+All work was completed in August 2019.